lewisvoncken/falcon-magento2-module/README.md

 # Development

+##Branches

+We have currently 2 main branches of development:

+- release-1.0.1.x - this branch contains changes that are in sync with deity-core 1.2.x releases
+- master - main branch with changes ready for deity-core releases 1.3 and 2.0 (graph support).

 ## GrumPHP

 If you develop the module within `vendor` of a Magento installation, follow these steps to use the code analysis tools: